AllenDowney/Portfolio/narrative18.md

 I participated in Summer Institute in 2017; I plan to participate again in 2018, as well as leading a workshop on Computation in STEM.

-In the future I hope to continue to engage with other institutions through the Collaboratory.
+I hope to continue to engage with other institutions through the Collaboratory.

 [Committee work](#committee-work)